Information Criterion for Boltzmann Approximation Problems: Application of the Cross-Entropy Information Criterion

 \subsection{Mixture model and an EM algorithm}

 To approximate a target distribution, we can consider a parametric mixture model whose parameter dimension $d$ determines the model complexity.
 Parametric mixture models are often used to approximate a posterior density for Bayesian inference \citep{gutmann2016bayesian, Blei2017} and an optimal importance sampling density \citep{botev2013, kurtz2013,Wang2015}.
-Because the density approximation quality determines the Bayesian inference quality and importance sampling performance, respectively, it is important to choose a \textit{good} number of mixture components, $k$ (or equivalently, the model dimension $d$).
+The density approximation quality hinges on the number of mixture components, $k$ (or equivalently, the model dimension $d$).
 Prior studies either assume that $k$ is given \citep{botev2013, kurtz2013} or use a rule of thumb to choose $k$ based on ``some understanding of the structure of the problem at hand'' \citep{Wang2015}.

-We can use the CIC to select the number of components, $k$, for any parametric mixture model, considering various parametric component families.
+We can use the CIC to select $k$ for any parametric mixture model, considering various parametric component families.
 For example, exponential families are especially convenient because the MCE can be found by using an expectation-maximization (EM) algorithm \citep{dempster1977maximum}.
-In this paper, we use the Gaussian mixture model (GMM) as the parametric family in which we find a density approximating the target density.
-Specifically, the GMM density can be expressed as
+In this paper, we use the Gaussian mixture model (GMM) for illustration.
+Appendix B details our version of the EM algorithm to find the MCE.